software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 If set to non-negative value it will try to render sheet with provided radius, else it will apply system default.

 Defaults to system default.

-### `sheetCustomDetents` (iOS only)

-Array of real numbers in range [0, 1], each of which describes detent as a fraction of maximum detent height.

-This array *must* be sorted in ascending order.

-This prop takes precedence over `sheetAllowedDetents` if both are set.

-Defaults to an empty array.

-### `sheetCustomLargestUndimmedDetent` (iOS only)

-Index of largest detent level in `sheetCustomDetents` array which should not have dimming view underneath.

-This prop takes precedence over `sheetLargestUndimmedDetent` if both are set.

 ### `sheetGrabberVisible` (iOS only)